About Us

 To keep the Westie looking his best, regular grooming is a must.
 Stripping (or plucking) the old, dead hair is the traditional way of taking care of the terrier coat, and it is the grooming method that must be used if you're interested in showing your dog.
 Pet owners often have their dogs' coats clipped for neatness.
 Most people find a professional groomer who will help keep that beautiful Westie look.
 Usually a visit to the groomer every 4 to 6 weeks will work just fine.
 Daily brushing and combing are important.
 Because the Westie has a hard coat, bathing too often can do more harm than good.

-Westies love to romp and play, and they enjoy a nice walk.
+Golden Retrievers love to romp and play, and they enjoy a nice walk.
 Since by nature they will run after anything that moves, the breed does best in a fenced area or on a leash.
-With their intelligence, energy, and can-do attitude, Westies excel in a variety of canine sports and activities, including obedience, rally, and agility.
+With their intelligence, energy, and can-do attitude, they excel in a variety of canine sports and activities, including obedience, rally, and agility.
 True to the breed's original purpose, they have the instinct to go to ground and are superstars at earthdog events.

 West Highland white terriers are known for their outstanding white coats, compact bodies and spunky personalities.
 These sturdy little dogs make wonderful, loyal companions.
 Westies originated in the rocky regions of Scotland where they were bred to hunt badgers, foxes and other vermin.